Career Advice

 Performance Bonuses

 Instead, take the time to thank your employees for their hard work in meeting major deadlines and milestones.
-Not only should you thank them verbally — which goes a long way in demonstrating your gratitude — but you should also offer them some financial compensation for helping your business succeed.
-The small percentage of your cut that you give to them will go much further than a pat on the back and a half-hearted thanks.
+You should thank them verbally, which goes a long way in demonstrating your gratitude, and offer them some financial compensation for helping your business succeed.
+The small percentage of your cut you give them will go much further than a pat on the back and a half-hearted thanks.

 Vacation and Paid Time Off (PTO)

-Curiously enough, one of the best ways you can let your staff know you appreciate having them around is by not requiring them to be around all the time.
-Even the most devoted and loyal staff wants time away from the office every once in a while and allowing them to take time off for their leisure can speak volumes as to how much you value them.
+Curiously enough, one of the best ways to let your staff know you appreciate having them around is by not requiring them to always be around.
+Even the most devoted and loyal staff want time away from the office occasionally, and allowing them to take time off for their leisure can speak volumes about how much you value them.

-Studies have shown that by providing your employees with as much PTO that they need, they will become more productive and work harder for you.
-That said, it’s important to emphasize that by offering them this time off, you do expect them to do something for you in return: they still need to meet deadlines, do their jobs correctly, and not cut corners.
+Studies have shown that providing your employees with as much PTO as they need will make them more productive and work harder for you.
+That said, it’s important to emphasize that by offering them this time off, you expect them to do something for you in return: they still need to meet deadlines, do their jobs correctly, and not cut corners.
 However, this paid time off creates a sort of give-and-take that undoubtedly builds unwavering loyalty from your team.

 Are Your Employees Content With You?

 As an owner or CEO of a small business, your employees are likely your company’s bread and butter.
-Sure, you could run your business with a lackluster team, but that will only further compound your stress and make your job harder for you.
+Sure, you could run your business with a lackluster team, but that will only compound your stress and make your job harder.
 By investing in your staff, you can help make sure they remain satisfied while in your employ.
-And in turn, you can be confident that your business will continue to flourish as you all work together toward ensuring your business’s success.
+In turn, you can be confident that your business will continue to flourish as you all work together toward ensuring its success.

 The 7 Intuitive Laws of Employee Loyalty: Fascinating Truths About What It Takes to Create Truly Loyal and Engaged Employees